MaiKuraki/UnityGameplayAbilitySystemSample/README.md

-# Unity GameplayAbility Sample (2D Platformer)
+# Unity GameplayAbility Sample

 <p align="left"><strong>English</strong> | <a href="README_CHN.md">中文</a></p>

 ---

 > [!NOTE]
-> **Just a heads-up!
-The current codebase is hitting some maintenance roadblocks and the tech is a bit outdated.
-To keep this project healthy and sustainable, I'm planning a major refactor soon.
-The new version will be refactor with [[UnityStarter]](https://github.com/MaiKuraki/UnityStarter), with a big focus on improving code quality and better showcasing the new GAS features.
-Thanks for all your support!**
+> **The current project is undergoing refactoring and upgrading.
+The new version is based on the [new GAS system](https://github.com/MaiKuraki/UnityStarter/tree/main/UnityStarter/Assets/ThirdParty/CycloneGames/CycloneGames.GameplayAbilities).
+The old version branch is no longer maintained.**

+> [!NOTE]
+> The current branch is under refactoring, and various features cannot run completely.
+If you urgently need to use the GAS system, please go directly to the [new GAS system](https://github.com/MaiKuraki/UnityStarter/tree/main/UnityStarter/Assets/ThirdParty/CycloneGames/CycloneGames.GameplayAbilities) and its project to view and try it out.

-## Overview
+## About

-This project, originally structured after [UnityStartUp_NoHotUpdate](https://github.com/MaiKuraki/UnityStartUp_NoHotUpdate), is based on the Gameplay Ability System and provides a demo of an ARPG.
-It can serve as a starting template for side-scrolling 2D action games, and the code can be refactored relatively easily to production-level quality.

-~~This project is suitable for developers familiar with the Unreal Engine and the GameplayAbilitySystem.
-It may take some time for beginners to learn Unreal Engine's GameplayFramework and GameplayAbilitySystem.~~
+This project is originally based on the [UnityStarter](https://github.com/MaiKuraki/UnityStarter) framework's [VContainer](https://github.com/MaiKuraki/UnityStarter/tree/VContainerPublic) branch, showcasing the [Gameplay Ability System](https://github.com/MaiKuraki/UnityStarter/tree/main/UnityStarter/Assets/ThirdParty/CycloneGames/CycloneGames.GameplayAbilities) and [Gameplay Tags](https://github.com/MaiKuraki/UnityStarter/tree/main/UnityStarter/Assets/ThirdParty/CycloneGames/CycloneGames.GameplayTags) features, providing an ARPG demo.

 ## Branches
--   The old version will be archived in the `Legacy(Zenject)` branch, and the `main` branch will serve as the new development branch with new GAS features.
+-   The old version will be saved in the `Legacy(Zenject)` branch as an archive backup, and will no longer be supported.
 -   <img src="./README/branches.png" alt="Branch Select" style="width: 50%; height: auto; max-width: 360px;" />

 ## Unity Version Dependency